 "A common sense interpretation of the facts suggests that a super intellect has monkeyed with physics, as well as with chemistry and biology, and that there are no blind forces worth speaking about in nature.
 The numbers one calculates from the facts seem to me so overwhelming as to put this conclusion almost beyond question," wrote British astrophysicist Fred Hoyle.

-One example shows that if the universe expanded quicker than its one part in 1055, the formation of stars, planets, and galaxies would be impossible.
+One example shows that if the universe expanded quicker than its one part in ten to the 55th power (1055), the formation of stars, planets, and galaxies would be impossible.
 If it were any slower, the universe would collapse.
 This, like other examples in physics and nature, is so precise and works together with other extremely precise physics that it leads reasonable people to conclude intelligent design.

-Another example shows that if the ratio of the electromagnetic force to gravity was increased from its one part in 1040, stars would expand to 40 percent larger than our sun, burn hotter and quicker, and not allow for life as we know it.
+Another example shows that if the ratio of the electromagnetic force to gravity was increased from its one part in ten to the 40th power (1040), stars would expand to 40 percent larger than our sun, burn hotter and quicker, and not allow for life as we know it.
 If decreased slightly, the stars, including our sun, would not be capable of producing the heavy elements necessary to sustain life.